Shaken or stirred, wet or dry? Order the perfect Martini with our simple guide to the terms surrounding the classic cocktail.

-There’s a reason the Martini is such an eternally popular drink.
-It’s bracing, refreshing, perfect as an after-work de-stresser, a pre-prandial aperitif, or a post-dinner digestive.
+There’s a reason the Martini is such a popular drink.
+It’s stylish, refreshing, utterly timeless and oh-so versatile as an early-evening aperitif or a post-dinner digestive.

-For those who prefer their cocktails with a savoury edge, the Dirty Martini is a classic choice.
-The term simply means that olive brine, usually from a jar of cocktail olives, has been added to the drink (an olive garnish is typically assumed as well).
-Most bars will add equal parts vermouth and olive brine, though you can always specify ‘Extra Dirty’ or ‘Filthy‘ if you prefer more olive brine.
+For those who like their cocktails to have a savoury edge, the Dirty Martini is a delicious, slightly salty, choice.
+The term ‘dirty’ means that olive brine, usually from a jar of cocktail olives, has been added to the drink.
+An olive garnish is typically assumed, too.
+Most bars add equal parts vermouth and brine, though you can specify ‘extra dirty’ or ‘filthy’ if you prefer more brine.

-A Gibson Martini is one that has been garnished with a pickled onion in lieu of an olive or a citrus twist.
+For an unusual but eminently effective garnish, ask for a Gibson Martini and you’ll find it’s topped with a pickled onion instead of an olive or a citrus twist.

-When a spirit or a cocktail is ordered on the rocks, that means that it’s served over ice – rocks being ice, in this instance.
-Note that a Martini On the Rocks is a very uncommon order, as the ice would typically lead to too much dilution.
-Those making a proper drink this way will shake or stir the cocktail with ice before straining atop fresh ice.
+When a spirit or a cocktail is ordered ‘on the rocks’, it’s simply served over ice.
+Note that a Martini ‘on the rocks’ is a very uncommon order, as the ice would typically result in too much dilution.
+The professional approach here would be to shake or stir the cocktail with ice before straining over fresh ice.

-No, this doesn’t just mean that your drink was very well made (though we can provide some essential tips on how to make the perfect Martini).
-A Perfect Martini is one that uses 50% dry vermouth and 50% sweet vermouth – typically rosso.
+You want to learn how to order the perfect Martini, but the term ‘perfect’ in this instance doesn’t just mean that your drink was well made.
+(Though we can provide some essential tips on how to make the perfect Martini.)
+A ‘perfect Martini’ is one that uses 50% dry vermouth and 50% sweet vermouth (typically rosso).

-While Mr. Bond might disagree, a stirred Martini is typically the favourite of cocktail industry pros.
-A proper stirred drink will see the ingredients mixed with ice in a shaker, stirred with a bar spoon, for a solid 45 seconds at least.
-This ensures that the drink is properly chilled but not overly agitated.
+A ‘stirred Martini’ sees the ingredients mixed with ice in a shaker and stirred with a bar spoon for at least 45 seconds.
+This ensures the drink is properly chilled but not overly agitated.

-Fittingly enough, the opposite of a Dry Martini is a Wet one.
+Fittingly enough, the opposite of a dry Martini is a wet Martini.
 This mode of preparation has fallen out of fashion in recent years, but there’s no shame in ordering it.
-‘Wet’ simply means that there’s a higher percentage of vermouth, with a typical ratio falling near three parts gin to one part vermouth.
-Likewise, an ‘Extra Wet’ Martini would be one with an even heartier portion of vermouth – up to a 50-50.
+‘Wet’ simply means that there’s a higher percentage of vermouth, with a typical ratio being 3 parts gin to 1 part vermouth.

-This confusing bit of Martini terminology doesn’t imply that your Martini has been made with an extra dose of pizzazz.
-Rather, ‘With a Twist’ specifies that you’d like a strip of citrus peel to be twisted across the top of your drink, releasing aromatic oils into the cocktail.
-You can typically choose between orange, lemon, and lime (pick carefully: the character of your gin determines which fruit goes best), and bartenders might also ask if you’d like the twist left in your drink as a garnish.
+Of course you want to order the perfect Martini with an extra dose of pizzazz.
+But the phrase ‘with a twist’ specifies that you’d like a strip of citrus peel to be twisted across the top of your drink, releasing aromatic oils into the cocktail.
+You can typically choose between orange, lemon and lime (pick carefully: the character of your gin determines which zest goes best).
+Bartenders might also ask if you’d like the twist left in your drink as a garnish.